 Recommended by Patrick from German Backpacker

-One of the best things to do in Bogotá is going on a Graffiti tour around La Candelaria, the historic city centre of Bogotá.
+One of the best things to do in Bogotá is going on a Graffiti tour around La Candelaria, the historic city center of Bogotá.

-The Colombian capital is famous and known for its extensive street art culture and by walking through the streets of the city, you will quickly realize and see all the paintings, which are literally around almost every corner.
+The Colombian capital is famous and known for its extensive street art culture.
+By walking through the city’s streets, you will quickly realize and see all the paintings, which are literally around almost every corner.

-While you can obviously watch the paintings by yourself, I do suggest going on a graffiti walking tour in order to learn more about the history and story behind it.
+While you can obviously watch the paintings by yourself, I suggest going on a graffiti walking tour to learn more about the history and story behind it.

 10. Carne De Res

 Recommended by Megan & David from Half This World Away